Cherrydale, Virginia: Architecture

 Houses built in the second quarter of the 20th century are mostly in the Colonial Revival style.
-More modest and smaller-scale than those in other Arlington neighborhoods, many are Cape Cod structures that were intended as more affordable homes for middle and working class residents Also present are several Mission Revival and International Style dwellings.
-The Masonic Lodge (1936) on Langston Boulevard, which now hosts a hardware store, is one of several examples of commercial buildings from this era, which also consist of car dealerships, gas stations, and auto shops.
+More modest and smaller-scale than those in other Arlington neighborhoods, many are Cape Cod structures that were intended as more affordable homes for middle and working class residents.
+Also present are several Mission Revival and International Style dwellings.
+The Masonic Lodge (1936) on Langston Boulevard, which now hosts a hardware store, is one of several examples of commercial buildings from this era, which include car dealerships, gas stations, and auto shops.